michieltjampens/dcafs/docs/Basics.md

 ### 6. Summary
 This should serve as a broad, toplevel overview of what happens and what goes where or has which function.

 * Create a `stream`.
-The ID will be what you use to refer to it afterwards.
+The ID will be what you use to refer to it afterward.
     * Some references that can be altered: `ttl`, `eol`.
 * A `store` will process the data by splitting it at the delimiter.
     * Each "field" that results from the split can be given a name and type (int, text ...)